SecureCodeWarrior/sensei-blog-examples/README.md

 ## Sensei is flexible

-In that way, Sensei is a bit of a mix, since it’s
+In that way, Sensei is a bit of a mix, since it’s:

--   a little bit of a Static Analyser
+-   part Static Analyser
--   a little bit of a tutor
+-   part coding tutor
--   a little bit of a rewrite engine
+-   part rewrite engine

 Sensei is flexible enough to make the job of saying "What is Sensei?" that little bit harder.